What’s a Pipe Leak Repair Cost in Phoenix?

 Your home also has a water supply main line that brings water to secondary supply lines.
 These secondary lines connect to your home’s plumbing fixtures, allowing water to flow from showers, faucets, etc.

-That said, if a secondary line is leaking and is located under a floor or behind a wall, the cost of the repair will increase because you’ll have to factor in restoration costs (more on those later).
+That said, if a secondary line is leaking and is located under a floor or behind a wall, the cost of the repair will increase because you’ll have to factor in repairing more than just the plumbing (See Cost Factor #4 below).

-If the plumber finds that the leaky pipe has several holes or one long break, then the pipe will likely need to be replaced, which raises the cost.
+If the plumber finds that the leaky pipe has several holes or one long break, then the pipe needs to be replaced.
+If the leak occurs in a long pipe compared to a short pipe, it will increase the replacement cost.

 Besides the length of the pipe, the replacement cost will also depend on the pipe material.
-For example, copper pipes will be more expensive to replace than PVC pipes of the same length.
+For example, copper pipe leak repairs will be more expensive than repairs for PVC pipes of the same length.
+For houses built between 1950—2000 that have old copper pipes, replacing them with PVC pipes may be a better option over choosing a copper pipe leak repair.

-However, underground leaks are more difficult (and therefore more expensive) to repair.
-Depending on where the leak is located, the plumber may have no other option but to excavate to reach the leaky pipe, which raises the overall cost of the project considerably.
+However, underground leaks are more difficult and require more resources to repair.
+Depending on where the leak is located, the plumber may have no other option but to excavate to reach the leaky pipe.

-Some underground pipes can be repaired/replaced using non-invasive methods (called “trenchless” repairs), which do not require any digging.
-These methods cost a little more upfront, but you’ll save money on restoration costs because trenchless methods cause minimal disruptions to your property.
+Some underground pipes can be repaired or replaced using “trenchless” repairs that avoid digging.
+These methods cost a little more up front, but you’ll save money on restoration costs because trenchless methods cause minimal disruptions to your property.

-The plumber you hire will recommend the least-intrusive repair method for your pipe leak.
+The plumber you hire will recommend the least-intrusive repair method for your pipe leak repair.
+A good plumber shouldn’t charge for what isn’t necessary.
+Learn more about what goes into our pricing for plumbing repairs.

 As we mentioned earlier, some pipe leaks are in hard-to-reach locations such as: